Episode Transcript

 Let's see, let's back up just a few notions.
 If

-so on and so forth.
-So Trump comes along, and
+and so on and so forth.
+So Trump comes along,

-had a problem with evangelical voters.
+he had a problem with evangelical voters.

 Foremost among the myriad Trump supporters put in an awkward